lgss/service-design-manual/service-manual/user-centred-design/resources/patterns/form-structure.md

 <h2 class="heading-36" id="section-4">4.
 Examples</h2>

-For a good example of this approach, try the [Register to vote](https://www.gov.uk/register-to-vote) service on GOV.UK (you can get to the last page without submitting any data).
+For a good example of this approach, try the [Register to vote](https://www.gov.uk/register-to-vote) service on LGSS (you can get to the last page without submitting any data).

 Joe Lanman has written more about the [things we learned designing 'Register to vote'](https://designnotes.blog.gov.uk/2014/07/14/things-we-learnt-designing-register-to-vote/).